QRXqrx/poco-oopsla25-major/README.md

     AFL_LLVM_INSTRUMENT=poc ../aflpp-410c-poco/afl-cc \
         -lz -llzma -lm ./xmllint.bc -o xmllint_poc
     ```
-    Build success if you see logs like follows:
+    Build success if you see logs like follows (you may need to wait few more seconds after seeing these logs):
     ```text
     ...
     [PoC] Inject function: xmlListReverseWalk